How To Choose A Non-Toxic Laundry Detergent (& Our Faves!)

 Top Ingredients to Avoid for a Non-Toxic Laundry Detergent

 Even more irritating: Don’t be tricked by the phrase “fragrance-free” or “unscented”.
 You also have to check the ingredient list, because sometimes companies use masking fragrances to cover the chemical smells of their products.
-Also watch out for products labeled as “natural” or “natural fragrance,” because there is no standard criteria for what these words mean.
+Also watch out for products labeled as “natural” or “natural fragrance,” because there are no standard criteria for what these words mean.

-3. Sodium lauryl sulfate (SLS) and sodium laureth sulfate (SLES):Sodium lauryl sulfate has been linked to skin & eye irritation, organ toxicity, reproductive toxicity, neurotoxicity, endocrine disruption & ecotoxicology.
+3. Sodium Laureth Sulfate (SLES):Sodium lauryl sulfate has been linked to skin & eye irritation, organ toxicity, reproductive toxicity, neurotoxicity, endocrine disruption & ecotoxicology.
 The manufacturing of these also leads to a highly toxic & carcinogenic by-product called 1,4 dioxane.
-Nixing the SLS & SLES can go a long way in your quest towards a non-toxic laundry detergent.
+Nixing the SLES can go a long way in your quest for a non-toxic laundry detergent.

-4. Methylisothiazolinone & Benzisothiazolinone– These are preservatives to watch for & both are common in detergents labeled as “natural”.
-Methylisothiazolinone is linked with inhalation toxicity, dangerous allergic reactions and possible neurotoxicity.
+4. Methylisothiazolinone & Benzisothiazolinone: These are preservatives to watch for & both are common in detergents labeled as “natural”.
+Methylisothiazolinone is linked with inhalation toxicity, dangerous allergic reactions, and possible neurotoxicity.
 Benzisothiazolinone is an antimicrobial agent.
 It’s notorious as a skin, eye, and lung irritant, and it’s also an environmental pollutant that’s toxic to fish.